Positive Gearing vs Negative Gearing in Airbnb

 Negative gearing occurs when the rental income from a property is less than its operational expenses, including mortgage, maintenance, and taxes.
 This scenario is often seen as a long-term investment strategy, relying on the property's value appreciation over time.
 While negative gearing presents immediate cash flow challenges, it can offer significant tax deductions and potential for capital growth in the long run.

-Pros of negative gearing
+Advantages of negative gearing

 - Tax Benefits: One of the primary attractions of negative gearing is the potential for tax deductions, helping to mitigate the impact of rental shortfalls.